lfriedrichs/active-record-practice-playlister-static-generator-lab-seattle-web-030920/README.md

 This lab provides you with several Rake tasks to help you along the way.

-- `rake db:migrate` will automatically create database and run your migrations all you need to do is write the migrations
+- `rake db:migrate` will automatically create the database and run your migrations; all you need to do is write the migrations
-- `rake db:seed` will automatically parse the songs and seed your database, no work required beyond migrations
+- `rake db:seed` will automatically parse the songs and seed your database; no work is required beyond migrations
-- `rake console` will load a pry session with all of your environment loaded to play with the database
+- `rake console` will load a pry session with your environment loaded to play with the database
 - `rake generate` will run your site generator once it is made assuming it has the `generate` method

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/playlister-static-generator-with-ar' title='Static Playlister on ActiveRecord'>Static Playlister on ActiveRecord</a> on Learn.co and start learning to code for free.</p>